wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation-healthcare/includes/2-tenant.md

 > [!IMPORTANT]
 > Make sure that you update the billing account details so that you can obtain additional trial licenses.

-1. In your existing browser, open a new tab and go to [Microsoft 365 admin center.](https://admin.microsoft.com/AdminPortal/Home?#/BillingAccounts/billing-accounts)
+1. In your existing browser session, open a new tab and go to [Microsoft 365 admin center.](https://admin.microsoft.com/AdminPortal/Home?#/BillingAccounts/billing-accounts)

 2. On the left navigation, go to **Billing** > **Billing Accounts**.